People Moves

 to Vikas Jaidka, region head (Middle East, Africa, NRI), DBS

 Private Bank.
-He be responsible for driving growth and
+He will be responsible for driving growth and

 performance across the region, with a focus on ultra-high net